Batten Down Your Camp

 - Burning Man is better with friends; consider using a buddy system.

-- There have been incidents of intentional dosing with intent to assault — sometimes referred to as “date rape” — at the event.
+- There have been incidents of intentional dosing with intent to assault — sometimes referred to as “date rape”.
 Participants should be aware of this and exercise appropriate caution.

-- If you feel like you have been dosed without your knowledge, seek help immediately.
+- If you feel like you’ve been dosed without your knowledge, seek help immediately.

 - If you see someone who appears to be overly intoxicated, ask them if they need help.

-- If you or someone around you needs emergency help, get help.
-Black Rock Rangers, medical personnel, and law enforcement officers are there to ensure your safety and are always willing to help.
+- If you or someone around you needs emergency assistance, get help.
+Black Rock Rangers, medical personnel, and law enforcement officers are there to help ensure your safety.

 If you or someone you’re with is feeling overwhelmed, there are lots of services in Black Rock City to support you.
 Volunteers from the Zendo Project and the Green Dot team of the Black Rock Rangers are trained to help people going through challenging emotional or psychological processes.
 Both groups offer safe spaces in BRC.
 Seek them out.
 And remember, Black Rock City is our community, and we all need to look out for each other.